 A DVPN places certain conditions on the person which may include:

-• requiring him/her to leave your home.
+- requiring them to leave your home.

 Domestic Violence Protection Orders (DVPO)